trilitech/tezos-developer-docs/src/pages/tutorials/build-your-first-app/index.md

 - Vite => https://vitejs.dev/
 - Taquito => https://tezostaquito.io/
 - Beacon => https://docs.walletbeacon.io/
-- GitHub repo with the dapp => https://github.com/claudebarde/tezos-dev-portal-tutorial
+- GitHub repo with the app => https://github.com/claudebarde/tezos-dev-portal-tutorial

 As we are building a web app with the Svelte framework, the steps to set up the project will be very similar to the ones you would follow to set up any other web app.